techpubswriter/lisk-docs/lisk-sdk/setup.md

 sudo pg_createcluster --locale en_US.UTF-8 --start 10 main
 ```

-Create a new database user called `lisk` and grant it rights to create databases.
+Create a new database user called `lisk` and grant rights to create databases.
 Then create the database with the lisk user as owner.
 In the last step, define the password for the lisk user:
 ```bash